fubar2/treeval_gal/gap_finder/README.md

 In a new history, upload an ecoli sample reference sequence for Jbrowse [gapsjbrowseref.fa from this link](https://github.com/fubar2/treeval_gal/raw/main/gap_finder/gapsjbrowseref.fa) duplicated from the GTN [Jbrowse tutorial](https://training.galaxyproject.org/training-material/topics/visualisation/tutorials/jbrowse/tutorial.html).
 Or if you prefer, download it to your own machine for a Jbrowse session.

 Gaps have been overwritten, more or less haphazardly, in a copy of that reference, and saved as a faked *gappy* sample input fasta for testing the workflow.
-Upload that to your history.

-Upload [gapsjbrowsegaps.fa from this link](https://github.com/fubar2/treeval_gal/raw/main/gap_finder/gapsjbrowsegaps.fa) to the history.
+Upload [gapsjbrowsegaps.fa from this link](https://github.com/fubar2/treeval_gal/raw/main/gap_finder/gapsjbrowsegaps.fa) to the history as input for the workflow.

 Run the workflow.
-Selecting that *gappy* file as the input and select the option to show the full workflow because for this test to work, the **Minimum size of N tract** must be set to a small value for this test run.
+Selecting that *gappy* file as the input and select the option to show the full workflow because for this test to work, the **Minimum size of N tract** must be set to a small value for this test run - use 1 for example.
 Otherwise the small fake gaps will be missed.

 It will run and create a new output bed file with all the gaps found as feature rows, in your history.

-The expected bed [gapsjbrowse.bed](https://github.com/fubar2/treeval_gal/raw/main/gap_finder/gapsjbrowse.bed) output file can be added as a Jbrowse track on the ecoli reference fasta.
+With that data and a setting for **Minimum size of N tract** of 1, the expected output is this bed [gapsjbrowse.bed](https://github.com/fubar2/treeval_gal/raw/main/gap_finder/gapsjbrowse.bed) output.
+It can be added as a Jbrowse track on the ecoli reference fasta.

 Run the Jbrowse tool in Galaxy with that ecoli reference sequence, or if you prefer your local Jbrowser, download the reference and the bed file to view as a track.
 Either way, it should look like: